STATEMENT OF NEED

 There is no fee to participate in or claim CME/NCPD credit for this activity.

-i3 Health is accredited by the American Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, i3 Health is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 i3 Health designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.